-Jacob in the Bible summary is a hero of faith because after his battle with God, he even fought a man, that is, God, until dawn.
+Jacob in the Bible summary, is a hero of faith because, after his battle with God, he even fought a man, God, until dawn.
 And when he saw that he could not overcome him, he answered that he would not leave him until he received the blessing of the Highest.
 And then it was time to change his name from Jacob, the one who had deceived his family and betrayed God in Israel.
 Israel symbolizes the struggle³ he had with Jacob.
-And Jacob in the Bible summary asked the name of his opponent.
+And Jacob in the Bible summary asked his opponent’s name.
 And so, he was blessed.

 When Rebekah heard of the plans of Esau, her eldest son, she sent for Jacob, her youngest son, and said to him, Your brother Esau is reconciled to the thought that he will kill you.
 Therefore, my son, listen to me.
-Run at once to my brother Laban in Haran, and stay with him for a while until your brother’s hatred subsides, until his anger toward you subsides, and he forgets what you have done to him.
+Run to my brother Laban in Haran at once, and stay with him until your brother’s hatred subsides.
+Until his anger toward you reduces, what you have done to him.
 Then I will send it to you and bring you back from there.

 Key Verse related to Jacob

-Not only that, but one of the sons would be stronger, and while one would be older, he would serve the younger one.
+Also, one of the sons would be more robust and older.
+He would serve the younger one.

 What does Jacob symbolize in the Bible?

-After the flood and the mingling⁴ of tongues, with the election of Abram (the grandfather of Jacob), whose name would be changed to Abraham, a new period in human history began, as God saw fit to choose men to form a line of generations from which His Son would be born for the salvation of mankind.
-God covenantally promised Abraham and his descendants the land stretching from the Euphrates River southwestward forever.
+After the flood and the mingling of tongues, with the election of Abram (the grandfather of Jacob), whose name would be changed to Abraham, a new period in human history began.
+As God saw fit to choose men to form a line of generations from which His Son would be born for the salvation of humanity.
+God covenantal promised Abraham and his descendants the land stretching from the Euphrates River southwestward forever.

-Abraham’s faith was demonstrated either by undertaking the actions of taking over, through symbolic acts, the land given to him by God, or by occupying it as the leader of the people, by several races living through the land, after defeating others who had previously ruled it.
+Abraham’s faith was demonstrated either by taking over, through symbolic acts, the land given to him by God or by occupying it as the leader of the people, by several races living through the ground, after defeating others who had previously ruled it.
 And God kept His covenant to Abram through Jacob.

-The name Jacob comes from Hebrew and, according to some, would have the meaning “God defended” (Ya’akobh).
-Biblical tradition gives it the meaning of “the one who holds on to the heel.
-Then his brother came forth from his mother’s womb, who held Esau by the heel with his hand; and therefore we named him Jacob.
+According to some, the name Jacob comes from Hebrew and would mean “God defended” (Ya’akobh).
+Biblical tradition defines it as “the one who holds on to the heel.
+Then his brother came forth from his mother’s womb, holding Esau by the heel with his hand.
+Therefore, we named him Jacob.

 He preached the Gospel in many places, reaching as far as Spain.
 Returning to Jerusalem, he was to suffer many torments at the hands of the Jews.
-Jacob, in the Bible summary through his words, is full of the grace of the Holy Spirit.
+Jacob in the Bible summary, is full of the grace of the Holy Spirit through his words of the grace of the Holy Spirit.
 After Pentecost, the Holy Apostle Lazarus preached the Gospel in many places, reaching as far as Spain.

 Why did Jacob wrestle with God?

-Jacob in the Bible summary went on his way, and the angels of God met him.
+Jacob in the Bible summary, went on his way, and the angels of God met him.
 When Jacob saw them, he said: This is the camp of God.
 Therefore he called the place Mahanaim.
-Jacob sent messengers ahead to his brother Esau in the land of Seir, in the land of Edom.
+Jacob sent messengers to his brother Esau in the land of Seir, in Edom.
 And he commanded them, saying, This is what you shall say to my Lord Esau.
-Thus saith thy servant Jacob; I have dwelt in Laban, and have abode there until now.
-I have oxen, and asses, and sheep, and servants, and maidservants. nd I send to tell this thing unto my Lord, that I may obtain passage before thee.
+Thus saith thy servant Jacob; I have dwelt in Laban and abided there until now.
+I have oxen, asses, sheep, servants, and maidservants.
+And I send to tell this thing unto my Lord, that I may obtain passage before thee.

 Jacob wrestled with God to ask for His blessing and to prove that he was worthy of the title of the firstborn and the good life.

-After this episode, the soldiers turned back to Jacob and said: We have gone to your brother Esau, and he comes before you with four hundred men.
-Jacob in the Bible summary was greatly terrified, and terror seized him.
+After this episode, the soldiers turned back to Jacob and said: We have gone to your brother Esau, who comes before you with four hundred men.
+Jacob, in the Bible summary, was greatly terrified, and terror seized him.
 And he divided the men that were with him, the sheep, the oxen, and the camels, into two camps, and said: If Esau comes against one of the camps and beats it, the camp that remains will be able to escape.

-Jacob was not chosen by the Lord, but he struggled even before his creation for God to see him.
+The Lord did not choose Jacob, but he struggled before his creation for God to see him.
 God turned His face to him and blessed him with a 147-year-old life, just like his brother’s, and a reconciliation with Esau.